casper-network/docs/source/docs/casper/workflow/redelegate.md

 Obtain the `redelegate.wasm` by cloning the [casper-node](https://github.com/casper-network/casper-node) repository.

-To build contracts, set up Rust, and install all dependencies.
-Visit [Setting up Rust](/dapp-dev-guide/writing-contracts/getting-started.md) in the Developer Guide for step-by-step instructions.
+To build contracts, [set up Rust](dapp-dev-guide/writing-contracts/getting-started.md), and install all dependencies.
 After this, you can build the contract using the following command:

 ```rust
 make build-contract-rs